aruba/aos-switch-ansible-collection/README.md

 Inventory Variables
 --------------

-The variables that should be defined in your inventory for your AOS-CX host are:
+The variables that should be defined in your inventory for your AOS-Switch host are:

 * `ansible_host`: IP address of switch in `A.B.C.D` format.
 For IPv6 hosts use a string and enclose in square brackets E.G. `'[2001::1]'`
 * `ansible_user`: Username for switch in `plaintext` format